Bushika7/bushika7.github.io/aboutme.md

 subtitle: A brief personal description
 ---

-My name is Ferran Aran, I am from Lleida and I love learning new skills.
+Hello There! name is Marcell Winkler, I am from Budapest and I love learning new skills.
 Have a look at my background below!

 ### Education

-- Computer science degree at UdL (2019 - 2022)
+- Energy Engineering at Budapest University of Technology and Economics (2013 - 2017)
-- Master in computer science at UdL (2022 - 2024)
+- Master in Biomedical Engineering at Budapest University of Technology and Economics (2018 - 2020)
-- PhD in RL applied to energy (2024 - present)
+- Master in Health Data Science at EiT Health (2024 - present)

 ### Experience
-- Research assistant on MILP at UdL (2022 - 2023)
+- Technical Consultant at NI (2020 - 2022)
-- R&D as Data Scientist at GFT Technologies (2023 - present)
+- Senior Data Mining / Data Analytics Engineer at Jaguar Land Rover (2022 - present)